yvan/datamap/README.md

 ```
 node index.js
 ```
-then go to the url`http://localhost:5000` and you'll see the map.
+inside the new repo directory.
+Then go to the url`http://localhost:5000` and you'll see the map.

 You can also check out a working version online at <a href="https://datamap.herokuapp.com/">https://datamap.herokuapp.com/</a>.
 The heroku version is much slower than cloning the repo and running locally.